Mindera/angularStates/README.md

 However, when keeping the model on services/factories it's sometimes necessary to maintain the state persistent across utilizations, which leads to further validation and (possibily) expiration over time.
 This service aims to facilitate that task and to make each service state logic easier to apply.

-Note: Each service/factory values to be persisted should be made public so that the service can work correctly.
+**Note**: Each service/factory values to be persisted should be made public so that the service can work correctly.

 ## Usage